Message stick: Use

 Traditionally, message sticks were passed between different peoples, language groups and even within clans to make alliances and to manage the movements of people and goods.
 They were often used to summon neighbouring groups to ceremonies, including mortuary or initiation ceremonies.
 Signature marks engraved on the stick could be used to identify senders and recipients, their totems or clan affiliations.

 A standard interaction was triadic, involving, minimally, a sender, a messenger, and a recipient.
 In a prototypical case, an event or circumstance would prompt a sender to prepare a message stick.
 This individual would appoint a messenger and begin carving the message stick in their presence while explaining the meanings of individual marks and their relationship to elements of the message.
 The messenger subsequently travelled overland, or over water, with the message stick displayed in a prominent way such as hanging on the tip of a spear, in a net bag, or tucked into a headband or waist girdle.
 The visibility of the message stick served to identify the messenger as an envoy with ambassadorial status with the right to enter foreign territory without asking permission.
 Arriving at the destination the messenger delivered the stick to its recipient and reproduced the content of the message in spoken form while referring to the marks on the object.
-The recipient could then entrust the same messenger with a reply messenger to send back to the original community, or the same messenger might continue onwards to deliver the same message to a more distant community.
+The recipient could then entrust the same messenger with a reply message to send back to the original community, or the same messenger might continue onwards to deliver the same message to a more distant community.